alex-handley/jekyll-now/jekyll/_posts/2015-09-06-needle-in-a-haystack-550-spam-content.md

 <caption>Mandrill indicating that the email was delivered successfully</caption>

 My next step was to contact Mandrill to see if they had any suggestions, their response was that after they get a successful response from the email service provider there job is done.
-They suggested to try contacting the service provider, I wanted to try and avoid this as I knew from experience this would be a nightmare but at this point I had no other ideas so I sent them an email to the spam issues email address and of course got a reply saying the mailbox was full and could not store the email, I sent another email to the webmaster and still haven't received a reply.
+Mandrill support suggested contacting the service provider, I wanted to try and avoid this as I knew from experience this would be a nightmare but at this point I had no other ideas so I emailed the spam email account.

+Almost immediately I got a reply from the mail server saying the mailbox was full and could not store the email.
+Told you so.

-At this point I was completely out of ideas and a colleague suggested that it could be the IP addresses used by Mandrill which I had considered but had rejected because there were only a few hundred missing emails.
+At this point I was completely out of ideas.
+A colleague suggested that it could be the IP addresses used by Mandrill, I had considered this but had rejected because there were only a few hundred missing emails.

 ## The Cause

-I emailed Mandrill enquiring about the IP addresses and at this point they said that the IP's were fine, the issue was the email provider was not sending a successful response code back in fact they were sending this:
+I emailed Mandrill enquiring about the IP addresses and at this point they said that the IP's were fine, the issue was the status code being sent back by the email provider:

 ![550 Spam Detected](/images/post_images/550-spam-detected.png)
 <caption>Cheers Mandrill...</caption>

-Mandrill admitted that the response doesn't get parsed fully and because of this emails were incorrectly being shown as delivered.
+Mandrill admitted that the response wasn't getting parsed correctly and because of this emails were incorrectly being shown as delivered.
 Now I knew the issue the actual debugging started, I looked at the email template and decided it was ether the images or the buttons (links inside tables).

 To test this I needed access to an email account on the domain which was hard because it was a French ISP who only gave out accounts to customers.
 I lucked out and one of the customer services staff dad had an email account and the patience to handle me hounding him.

 After trialling removing different elements I found it was the button.
-Sending test emails with a unstyled link worked!
+The next experiment was to see if sending test emails with a unstyled link and it worked!

 ![Spam Button](/images/post_images/spammy-email.png)
 <caption>The problem</caption>